 In a career dedicated to education and Land Grant University outreach, Dr. J.W.
 Schroeder has a professional mission to conduct relevant research and extend a learning process that will advance the dairy and livestock industries across the region.
 He works with farmers to improve family farm sustainability through better production efficiency, enhanced environmental stewardship, optimal animal welfare, increased business opportunities, and improved community leadership.

 Joanne L. Slavin, PhD, RD

 An expert in human nutrition, Dr. Joanne Slavin focuses on a variety of health and wellness-related topics including dietary fiber, carbohydrates, whole grains, protein, and the role of diet in disease prevention.
 She has co-authored 250 scientific articles and was a member of the 2010 Dietary Guidelines Advisory Committee (DGAC) where she chaired the carbohydrate and protein subcommittees.
 Demystifying nutrition information is a passion for Dr. Slavin who serves as a Science Communicator for the Institute of Food Technologists (IFT).
 She also is a member of the Academy of Nutrition and Dietetics (AND) and the American Society for Nutrition (ASN).

 Leo Timms, PhD

 For a holistic approach to sustainable agriculture, look no further for an expert than Dr. Leo Timms.
-He combines aspects of biophysical science, such as production impact on soil and water and socioeconomics management and cost of resources, to help daiyr farmers build a plan for long-term sustainable success.
-As Professor of Animal Science at Iowa State University, he teaches animal medicine use to veterinary science students, and his research focuses on housing and facilities for dairy cows.
+He combines aspects of biophysical science, such as production impact on soil and water and socioeconomics management and cost of resources, to help dairy farmers build a plan for long-term sustainable success.
+As a Morrill Professor of Animal Science at Iowa State University, he teaches animal medicine use to veterinary science students, and his research focuses on housing and facilities for dairy cows.